pmichaillat/latex-cv/README.md

 + Start editing the LaTeX file `cv.tex` to replace the boilerplate content with the content of your CV.
 + Compile `cv.tex` with pdfTeX.
 This will generate a PDF file of your CV named `cv.pdf`.
 + The LaTeX style file `cv.sty` collects all the commands to format the CV.
 The file must be included in the same folder as `cv.tex`.
 It can be modified to alter the CV's format.
-+ The `cv.pdf` file is not required: it only illustrate the output of the template.
++ The `cv.pdf` file is not required: it only illustrates the output of the template.
 It will be overridden once `cv.tex` is compiled.
++ To produce a one-page CV, edit the LaTeX file `onepage.tex` instead of `cv.tex`, and follow the same steps.
+All the commands to format the one-page CV are in the LaTeX style file `onepage.sty`.

 ## Software